Dear All,

-Section 5(2) of Maternity Benefit Act provides for counting of Holidays declared under any law time being in force as Holidays with wages for computing 80 days actually worked before preceding EDD.
-Said provision does not specify about treatment of weekly offs and leave with wages.
-Can Leave with Wages and Weekly offs (with wages) be said to be "Declared Holidays under law" or connotation of "With Wages" is the guiding principle irrespective of it being a Holiday, Leave or Weekly off?
+Section 5(2) of the Maternity Benefit Act provides for the counting of holidays declared under any law currently in force as holidays with wages for computing 80 days actually worked before the preceding Expected Due Date (EDD).
+The said provision does not specify the treatment of weekly offs and leave with wages.
+Can leave with wages and weekly offs (with wages) be considered as "declared holidays under the law," or is the connotation of "with wages" the guiding principle regardless of whether it is a holiday, leave, or weekly off?
 Please guide.

 Regards,